 Florida is known for retirement.
 It is a mecca for seniors in search of rest, relaxation, white sandy beaches, and luxury retirement.
 It has been this way for years, and the truth is, its reputation is well earned.
-According to the 2010 census, Florida reported the highest number of people over the age of 65 (17.3%), more than any other state.
+According to the 2010 census, the Sunshine State reported the highest number of people over the age of 65 (17.3%), more than any other state.

 Take a closer look at why the state has attracted seniors for decades.
 Learn why you may want to consider retiring in Florida, and why a Florida retirement is pursued by so many retirees.

 Benefits of Retiring in Florida